One country. Two Queens. Three centuries.

 On 1 January 1877 Victoria became Empress of India.
 It was just one of the Empire’s countries she was never to visit.
 By the end of her reign the Empire included Canada, Australia, New Zealand and parts of Africa.

-By the end of World War two, Britain’s wealth, power and authority had been seriously impacted.
+By the end of World War II, Britain’s wealth, power and authority had been seriously impacted.
 Many countries declared independence but freely joined the Commonwealth.

 In contrast to Victoria, The Queen has visited every Commonwealth country.